phalcon-orphanage/docs/en/reference/di.rst

 Using Dependency Injection
 **************************
 The following example is a bit lengthy, but explains why using a service container and dependency injection.
-To begin with, let's pretend we are developing a component called SomeComponent.
-This performs a task that is not important right now.
+First, let's pretend we are developing a component called SomeComponent.
+This performs a task that is not important now.
 Our component has some dependency that is a connection to a database.

 In this first example, the connection is created inside the component.
-This approach is impractical; practically we can not change the connection parameters or the type of database system because the component only works as created.
+This approach is impractical; practically we cannot change the connection parameters or the type of database system because the component only works as created.

 .. code-block:: php